dandelion/dandelion-datatables/datatables-doc/src/site/markdown/export/multiple.md

 ### Export :: Allowing multiple export formats

-You can of course activate export in multiple formats by comma-separating them in the `export` / `dt:export` table attribute (JSP/Thymeleaf).
+You can activate export in multiple formats by comma-separating them in the `export` / `dt:export` table attribute (JSP/Thymeleaf).

 **Dandelion-Datatables** will then generate multiple links depending on the allowed formats.